Improving Your Accuracy With Different Types Of Golf Swings

 1. Assess Your Physical Condition

-• Flexibility: A Separation Based Swing (X-Factor Swing) or a Rotational Based Swing might help you generate power efficiently if you have good flexibility.
+• Flexibility: A Separation Based Swing (X-Factor Swing) or a Rotational-Based Swing might help you generate power efficiently if you have good flexibility.

 • Strength: The Power Swing may be your best option for maximizing distance if you have a strong lower body and good physical conditioning.